BlasterBB/BidaSius/README.md

 About processing library ... i completly dont know  anything about image procesing .... so it was all done by trial and error method<br>

+For now it is only for Air Pistol due to lack of time and mostly because i have cheap camera and dont know how to use emgucv :)

 BidaSius looks like this :<br>
 Screen<br>